jbmagination/ac/README.md

 New Horizons music is also individual.

-For unknown music tracks, comments on the videos will be used for guessing what hour it is.

 K.K.
 Slider songs are off by default, but can be enabled.

 ## Regarding other games
 Happy Home Designer will play the music of your choice for day and night cycles.
 Weather and holidays are not considered in this game.